deargle/deargle.github.io/class/security/final-exam-review.md

 * What are two key performance metrics that you could use measure the performance and effectiveness of your organization's network security monitoring efforts.

-* What is the kill-chain concept and why is it important?
+* List each of the steps an attacker performs when attempting to achieve a goal.
+How do these steps relate to the kill-chain concept?
+Why is the kill-chain concept important?

 ## Privacy